MicrosoftDocs/data-integration/data-integration/vnet/create-data-gateways.md

 1. Select **Virtual network (VNet) data gateway** > **New**.

 1. Select the subscription, resource group, VNet and the Subnet.
-You'll only see subnets that are delegated to Microsoft Power Platform in the drop-down list.
+Only subnets that are delegated to Microsoft Power Platform are displayed in the drop-down list.

 1. By default, we provide a unique name for this data gateway, but you could optionally update it.

 1. Select **Save**.
-You'll now see this VNet data gateway in your **Virtual network data gateways** tab.
+This VNet data gateway is now displayed in your **Virtual network data gateways** tab.
 A VNet data gateway is a managed gateway that could be used for controlling access to this resource for Power platform users.

     ![VNet data gateway.](media/vnet-data-gateway.png)